 Dr. Cerosaletti received a bachelor’s degree in Biology from the College of Saint Rose in Albany, New York.
 She worked in infectious disease research before obtaining her PhD in Immunology from the University of Rochester in 1990.
 After post-doctoral work in somatic cell genetics in the Molecular Medicine Program at Fred Hutchinson Cancer Research Center in Seattle, she joined Benaroya Research Institute (BRI) in 1995.
-She is currently a Research Associate Member in the Translational Research Program at BRI.
+She is currently Director of the Center for Translational Immunology, Manager of the Genotyping Core, and an Associate Member at BRI.

 Area of Research